-An investment firm-provider offering to engage in an investment transaction with the City must execute a written instrument stating that the qualified representative has received and thoroughly reviewed the Investment Policy of the City.
-The qualified representative also must acknowledge that the firm has implemented reasonable procedures and controls to preclude transactions conducted between the City and the firm that are not authorized by the City's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio, or requires an interpretation of subjective investment standards.- The Investment Officers may not acquire or otherwise obtain any authorized investment from a person who has not delivered to the City an instrument in substantially the form described above.
+An investment provider offering to engage in an investment transaction with the City must execute a written instrument stating that the qualified representative has received and reviewed the Investment Policy of the City.
+The qualified representative also must acknowledge that the firm has implemented reasonable procedures and controls to preclude transactions conducted between the City and the firm that are not authorized by the City's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio, or requires an interpretation of subjective investment standards.
+The Investment Officers may not acquire or otherwise obtain any authorized investment from a person who has not delivered to the City an instrument in substantially the form described above.

-Broker/Dealer The following institutions or firms may qualify under this section:
+Broker/Dealer institutions or firms may qualify under this section:

-Security Dealers which are the approved and designated Dealers of the Federal Reserve Bank of New York "Primary Dealers" and approved by City Council.
+- 1) Security Dealers which are the approved and designated Dealers of the Federal Reserve Bank of New York "Primary Dealers" and approved by City Council. - 2) Security Dealers and Brokers which are not designated as "Primary Dealers" but which are approved individually by the City Council.